NorthChild/API-with-Python_IBM-course/README.md

-# API-with-Python_IBM-course
+# API-with-Python_IBM
 Simple explanation of how to use API

-following the Data Science Course from IBM
+taken from IBM Data Science Specialization course